Mysterious and strangely peaceful swamp in a dream with still dark water

 Astrological note: Dreams of reaching solid ground often coincide with the completion of Saturnian cycles — especially when Saturn leaves the sign it has long occupied, or when a Saturn return is drawing to a close.
 Capricorns and Taureans feel these transitions especially keenly: for them, “solid ground” is not merely a metaphor but a physically felt state.
 This dream says: the ground is under your feet again.
 You can walk.

 What is stuck in your swamp may be the most valuable thing of all.
-Peat forms slowly.
+Peat builds slowly.
 Orchids ripen in shadow.
 Gold lies at the bottom.
+Trust your dream: it knows the way and leads you to it at the speed your feet are ready to walk — not the speed of your fear.

 Other Dream Meanings